Military Intelligence Service (United States): Continued success

 Because of the highly classified and secret nature of these missions, knowledge of the work of many MIS soldiers was largely missing during the war and even decades afterwards.
 The role and activities of the MIS was kept in secrecy for more than 30 years; the few records about its activities were finally made available to the public in 1972 under the Freedom of Information Act, however much still remains unknown today.
 Consequently, many MIS soldiers did not receive recognition or decorations for their efforts.
 They became "unsung heroes", unacknowledged for their contributions in wartime as well as postwar activities.
 ATIS commander Col Sidney Mashbir would write in his memoir, "I Was an American Spy", "The United States of America owes a debt to these men and to their families which it can never fully repay."

 The first MISLS students came from the army, but later students were also recruited from Japanese internment camps, eventually graduating more than 6,000 students by the end of the occupation.
-This was aided by the fact that MISLS introduced an condensed 4 month course in July 1945 focusing on just oral language skills to meet the demand for interpreters, instead of the immersive 9 month course focusing on the technical written language of the military for signals intelligence and psyops with strict entrance requirements for acceptance into the school.
+This was aided by the fact that MISLS introduced a condensed 4 month course in July 1945 focusing on just oral language skills to meet the demand for interpreters, instead of the immersive 9 month course focusing on the technical written language of the military for signals intelligence and psyops with strict entrance requirements for acceptance into the school.

 Nisei from the MIS parachuted down into Japanese POW prison camps at Hankow, Mukden, Peiping and Hainan as interpreters on mercy missions to liberate American and other Allied prisoners.
 Arthur T. Morimitsu was the only MIS member in the detachment commanded by Major Richard Irby and 1st Lt.
 Jeffrey Smith to observe the surrender ceremony of 60,000 Japanese troops under Gen. Shimada.
 Kan Tagami witnessed Japanese forces surrender to the British in Malaya.